 Absolutely, I do it every day, and as stated above I brush my teeth every day with tap water.

 I do not drink it, but I do use it every day.
 Everyone I know here, from foreigners, and local Thai people washes and brushes their teeth with tap water.
-Some have filtrations systems in their homes, but the majority do not.
+Some have filtration systems in their homes, but the majority do not.

 Water And Sanitation Systems Vary from Area To Area In Thailand